Caroline is a loving, proud woman and mother to 3 children – 1 boy and 2 girls. When asked how she describes herself, she replied:

 “I now consider myself as an entrepreneur with great expectation that my current business will outlive the one year mark.”

 Caroline’s future was not always as bright as this.
-Her ex-husband and father to her children had abandoned Caroline and her family 10 years ago, and left them with virtually nothing: he their house and everything inside it that belonged to her.
+Her ex-husband and father to her children had abandoned Caroline and her family 10 years ago, and left them with virtually nothing: he took their house and everything inside it that belonged to her.

 Despite her difficult circumstances she made a conscious decision that she needed to support her children so tried to set up several small businesses off her own back.
 However, due to her lack of capital or training she was never able to make a success of them, which meant that sometimes she would go a week without any money.